Seeing your most loved dog breeds with spotted tongues most time is termed to be that the dog is a Chow mix.

 Over 35 Breeds Are Prone To Spots On Their Tongues

 So why do certain dog breeds have spotted tongues?
-Dogs tongue display these spots a s a result of extra pig…..
-My friend, Gboyega dog has countless dime sized “freckles” on her chest, but her DNA doesn’t show any Chow.
+Dog’s tongue displays these spots as a result of extra pig…..
+My friend, a Gboyega dog, has countless dime-sized “freckles” on her chest, but her DNA doesn’t show any Chow.

 Dark spots on the tongue are a common thing among breeds of different varieties.
-If you were hoping to narrow down your dog’s genetic make-up based on their tongue alone, you’re not going to make much success.
+However, if you were hoping to narrow down your dog’s genetic make-up based on their tongue alone, you’re not going to make much success.

 You can pin down the area a little bit, but you’re still looking at a lot of combinations when you consider 38 breeds that are prone to develop spots on their tongue.